luvnyen/gdp-labs-weekly-report-generator/README.md

 > <p style="font-size: 0.8em; color: #888; font-style: italic;">
 >     All times are in UTC+07:00.<br>
 >     This weekly report is generated using GitHub, Google, and SonarQube APIs.<br>
->     Accomplishments are summarized using the Gemini 2.5 Pro LLM API.<br>
+>     Accomplishments are summarized using the Gemini 2.5 Flash LLM API.<br>
 >     <br>
 >     Tired of manual weekly reports?
 Let AI turn your GitHub activity, meetings, and metrics into perfectly structured weekly reports—effortlessly! <a href="https://github.com/luvnyen/gdp-labs-weekly-report-generator">Try it now</a>
 > </p>